ashishsingal1/betalyzer/README.md

 ![all tickers](https://raw.githubusercontent.com/ashishsingal1/betalyzer/master/img/all-tickers.png)

-The ticker table displays the list of all tickers in the database as well as
+The ticker table displays the list of all tickers in the database as well as key metrics and information for each company.

 ### Ticker Page